Back to blog

 Many .NET MAUI estimates miss admin dashboards, account deletion, accessibility, analytics event design, offline conflict handling, app-store screenshots, privacy answers, enterprise distribution, device testing, crash monitoring, and support workflows.
 These items do not always look like features, but they decide whether the app survives real users and release review.

 Framework lifecycle planning also matters.
 Because .NET MAUI moves with the .NET ecosystem, a production app needs budget for SDK, dependency, Visual Studio, Xcode, Android SDK, and platform policy updates.
 Maintenance is not only bug fixing; it is keeping the app buildable, testable, and releasable as the surrounding toolchain changes.
+The Post-Launch Mobile App Maintenance Checklist can help turn that work into a plan instead of an afterthought.

 Maintenance And Ownership Plan